 - No haggling / no pressure buying experience

 - They hold a high standard to the quality of cars on their lots – they only stock clean well-maintained vehicles

 - A large (nationwide) network means that they can usually find whatever car you’re looking for – and they will transfer it to your local store for a small fee

 - Cars located at other CarMax locations within 250 miles can be transferred for free

 - Financing is available for any car they sell

 - Warranty options are competitive, and they have a good history of honoring warranty claims.
 This is especially important if you purchase a vehicle that isn’t known for stellar reliability.

-- Complimentary 30 day warranty
+- Each car comes with a complimentary 30 day warranty

 - No haggling means that those of you who like to wheel and deal on large purchases like this will probably be left feeling unsatisfied